trailofbits/testing-handbook/content/docs/fuzzing/techniques/05-faq.md

 Stay tuned for an update to the testing handbook to find out how to use the right tools for your technology stack!
 Subscribe to the newsletter [here](https://trailofbits.us4.list-manage.com/subscribe?u=3c3cd5fe83443b48332fb203f&id=ec54fc0dbd) to get notified and message [@trailofbits](https://twitter.com/trailofbits).

-## I’m using Bazel, Buck, or some other build system.
+## I'm using Bazel, Buck, or some other build system.
 How can I integrate fuzzing into my project?

 Message [@trailofbits](https://twitter.com/trailofbits) and tell us about your project setup.
-We’d be happy to check if there is an easy way to integrate the preferred fuzzer.
+We'd be happy to check if there is an easy way to integrate the preferred fuzzer.

 ## My program runs only on Windows.
 How can I fuzz it?